-Is a vegetarian diet appropriate for our canivorous canine friends?
+Is a vegetarian diet for dogs appropriate?
 While dogs could survive on vegetables, a vegetarian diet is not suitable for dogs for a number of reasons.
 Read on to find out more.

 Vegetarian dog food?
 Can dogs live without meat?
 Aren't they carnivores?
 Are you one of those dog parents who wonder if dogs can be vegetarians?

 Most people know that cats are true obligate carnivores, which means that they have to eat meat to survive.
 However, these days, some people and even veterinarians believe that dogs are somewhat different because dogs seem to eat almost everything, including vegetables and grains.
 True, dogs can survive on a variety of food sources, but the question is, do you just want your dog to survive, or do you want your dog to be in optimal health and thrive?